 Start importing footage from the webcam or other attached camera at 30 FPS.
 For times when the drag and drop functionality feels like too much work.

 Moving on to the interface, it feels dated at times.
-Don’t get me wrong, but the user-interface could use an upgrade.
-It exudes feels of FilmForth, an editor that we discussed earlier.
+Don’t get me wrong, but the user interface could use an upgrade.
+It exudes the feels of FilmForth, an editor that we discussed earlier.

 There are four components in the editing section – viewer window, library panel, an options panel, and the Timeline.
 You can find options panels floating around according to the user’s convenience and preference.